kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Connect the **laptop's power supply** to AC power and the DC power inlet on the left side of the laptop.
 1. Optional: Connect the **mouse** to the USB port on the right side of the laptop.
 (The trackpad can be unreliable when operated with sweaty fingers.)
 1. Locate the **red Ethernet cable**.
 This has a standard RJ45 plug on one end, and a rugged RJ45-in-an-XLR-shell plug on the other.
 Connect the XLR end to *either* of the two XLR-RJ45 sockets on the side of the flight-case, and the standard RJ45 to the fiddly Ethernet socket on the left side of the laptop next to the power inlet.
-1. Locate the **long coaxial cables** (stored separately in in the crate of timing stuff) and connect the male N-connectors to the RFID aerials (which should have right-angle N adaptors attached), and the RP-TNC plugs to the RP-TNC jacks on the tag reader (passing the cables through the holes in the side of the flight-case).
+1. Locate a pair of **long coaxial cables** of appropriate lengths for the track (they're stored separately in in the crate of timing stuff) and connect the male N-connectors to the RFID aerials (which should have right-angle N adaptors attached), and the RP-TNC plugs to the RP-TNC jacks on the tag reader (passing the cables through the holes in the side of the flight-case).
 The far-side aerial should be the one covered in ScotchLite retro-reflective tape.
 ![RP-TNC aerial connctions on RFID tag reade](./images/aerial_connections.jpg "RP-TNC aerial connctions on RFID tag reader") By convention, we connect the near-side aerial to channel 1 on the tag reader, and the far-side aerial to channel 2.
 (This makes it easier to determine which isn't working properly if there's a fault.)
 1. Optional (only needed **for writing tags**): Locate the short coaxial cable with a TNC plug on one end and RP-TNC plug on the other, and use this to connect the 'desktop' aerial to channel 3 of the tag reader.